-The Prevent duty: safeguarding learners vulnerable to radicalisation - England

-Respect and resilience developing-community cohesion - Wales

-Safeguarding Prevent in Education - Scotland
+The Prevent duty: safeguarding learners vulnerable to radicalisation - England Respect and resilience developing-community cohesion - Wales Safeguarding Prevent in Education - Scotland

-4.0 Staff recruitment and training
+4.0 Team members recruitment and training

-- 4.1 All staff must be safely recruited and have all relevant checks completed and on file.
-The Group's Safer Recruitment Policy must be followed. - 4.2 All staff must complete the Exploitation An Introduction course which includes information on Prevent and this must be refreshed every 3 years.
+- All team members must be safely recruited and have all relevant checks completed and on file.
+The Group's Safer Recruitment Policy must be followed. - 4.2 All team members must complete the Exploitation An Introduction course which includes information on Prevent and this must be refreshed every 3 years.